 Hotels & Clean Rooms

 Promolife sells many machines that are affordable for those without health insurance.
 Oxygen can help greatly with moderate and advanced MCS.
+This travel unit makes using oxygen o the road or while traveling, easier.

-Institute for Functional Medicine- find a doctor Doctors who treat Mold Illness (CIRS) NAET – non-invasive, drug free, natural solution to alleviate allergies of all types and intensities using a blend of selective energy balancing, testing and treatment procedures from acupuncture/acupressure, allopathy, chiropractic, nutritional, and kinesiological disciplines of medicine.
+Institute for Functional Medicine- find a doctor Doctors who treat Mold Illness (CIRS) NAET – non-invasive, drug-free, natural solution to alleviate allergies of all types and intensities using a blend of selective energy balancing, testing, and treatment procedures from acupuncture/acupressure, allopathy, chiropractic, nutritional, and kinesiological disciplines of medicine.

 Other Helpful Links